 Graphing the data (and extending it to intercept the diagonal line) produces the graph below.

 Finally, the chart below shows the calculated slope and knee point for each of the first 5 adjustment points (0 turns through 4 turns).
 The valve actually has a little over 10 turns of adjustment, but it is difficult to produce over 800psi on my test rig, so I only tested the first 4.

 |Wilwood Proportioning Valve|

 |# Turns||Knee Point||Slope|

 And here it is installed in the car, using the stock proportioning valve bracket from an ABS brake system, and a combination of ABS and non-ABS plumbing.
-The valve I used is Wilwood part number 260-841.
+The valve I used is Wilwood part number 260-8419.
 I used 1/8npt to M10 inverted flare adapters from Technafit, to adapt from the valve to the stock brake lines and a T fitting from an MR2 stock rear brake line.
-One warning on plumbing these, non-ABS MR2 plumbing fittings have an extended nose on the fitting that won't work with the Technafit adapter.
-Plumbing from ABS systems has a shorter nose and will fit.
+One warning on plumbing these, most of the MR2 brake lines have extended unthreaded noses on the tube nuts and won't fit any commercially available adapters or T fittings.